Home > Country

 International Direct Dial Code: 238.

-Major Languages Spoken: Portuguese, Crioulo (a blend of Portuguese and West African words).
+Major Languages Spoken: Portuguese (official) and Krioulo (a blend of Portuguese and West African languages).

 Economy: